 An 18-year-old high school student in Baytown, Texas, faces murder charges after allegedly stabbing a classmate to death with scissors during a fight that began over a missing vape pen worth $21.

 The stabbing occurred around 10:42 a.m. in a science lab classroom on December 17, 2025.
 Both students had been excused from class to use the restroom when the fight began in the school bathroom over a missing THC vape pen.
-Matthews believed Meismer had taken the vape pen and confronted him about the missing item.
+Matthews believed Meismer had taken the vape pen and confronted him about it.

 During the bathroom confrontation, Matthews searched Meismer’s pockets for the vape pen.
 While he did not find it, he discovered a pair of scissors in Meismer’s pocket and placed them in his own waistband.
 The two students then entered the science lab classroom, where the altercation escalated.